serilog-tracing/serilog-tracing/README.md

 _SerilogTracing_ integrates Serilog with the `System.Diagnostics.Activity*` types provided by the .NET BCL.
 This makes it possible to:

- 1. record traces generated using the .NET APIs through Serilog sinks, and
+ 1. Record traces generated using the .NET APIs through Serilog sinks, and
- 2. generate rich traces using Serilog APIs and idioms, that can still be observed by other consumers of the .NET APIs.
+ 2. Generate rich traces using Serilog APIs and idioms, that can still be observed by other consumers of the .NET APIs.

 There are two main scenarios where these capabilities combine usefully.